acarter881/tinder_likes_data/README.md

 3. November 30th, 2021 - Added `pics_and_vids.py`, a script that downloads all pictures and videos from each profile from **Likes Sent**.*
 4. December 2nd, 2021 - Added `card_data.py`, a script that downloads profile card data from **Likes Sent**.
 5. December 4th, 2021 - Added `tinder_analysis.py`, a script that provides basic statistics and a word cloud from the Excel workbook from `card_data.py`.
+6. December 13th, 2021 - Added `pics_and_vids_2.py`, a more advanced version of `pics_and_vids.py` which uses an Excel workbook as a database.
+The data are appended to an existing Excel workbook's worksheet so data can be gathered over time.

 ## Non-Python Requirements
 - Tinder Platinum.
 - Google Chrome running on localhost.
 See [this video](https://youtu.be/FVumnHy5Tzo) for details.
+- Microsoft 365 (used for Microsoft Excel).

 ## FAQ
 ### 1. What is Tinder?